codemilli/wikis/Correctly-using-the---watchdir-option.md

 $ echo "changes" >> /data/bar/baz
 ```

-Surprisingly, your Guardfile would have to handle paths like
+This won't work unless your Guardfile has `watch` statements for paths like
 `../../data/bar/baz` (so regexps would have to additionally handle the
 unexpected `../..` in paths).